SiddeshSambasivam/NTUOSS-DataScraping-And-DataCleaning-Workshop/README.md

   <img src="./assets/meme2.png">
 </p>

-Data is the raw form of information that we absorb in a day-to-day basis, it ranges from being an observation to creation such as a news headlines to movies.
+Data is a raw form of information that we absorb in a day-to-day basis, it may refer to either an observation or a creation (such as a news headlines or movies.)

 In the scope of data science, there are various ways in which data could be classified but the most simplest way is to classify them in the following way [3]: